Emmy-winning producer. Internationally acclaimed speaker. Award-winning author. Fearless humanitarian. UN liaison. Honduran Goodwill Ambassador.

 Shannon is especially grateful for having been welcomed into indigenous groups the world over.
 She is a trusted ally in giving voice to people who have none, and in preserving and promoting their heritage.
 Shannon is sometimes asked to conduct the last interviews of great tribal leaders.
 Especially as someone who looks like the people who have for generations marginalized and even demonized these groups, Shannon takes this as a great honor.

-Shannon’s work as a documentary filmmaker and television producer has been presented by dozens of governments, and by leading institutions including the United Nations Permanent Forum on Indigenous Issues, the Smithsonian Institution Museum of the American Indian, NASA, the British Museum, UNESCO, the National Museum of Finland, and many others.
-She has been featured on television and radio the world over, and in more than 300 print publications including THE WALL STREET JOURNAL, BON APPÉTIT, and VARIETY.
+Shannon’s work as a documentary filmmaker and television producer has been presented by dozens of governments, and by leading institutions including the United Nations Permanent Forum on Indigenous Issues, the Smithsonian Institution Museum of the American Indian, NASA, MIT, the British Museum, UNESCO, the National Museum of Finland, and many others.
+She has been featured on television and radio the world over, and in more than 300 print publications including THE WALL STREET JOURNAL, TIME, BON APPÉTIT, and VARIETY.
 She keynotes internationally, and is the award-winning author of five nonfiction books.

 Today, Shannon knows on every level that she will never abuse any influence with which she is bestowed.
 She also knows that her calling is an honor, one that she will now fulfill to the highest level.

 Shannon is a United Nations World Tourism Organization liaison and serves as Honduras’ Goodwill Ambassador.
 She works with the United Nations, US Department of State, USAID, United Nations Environment Programme, and many other global bodies on issues concerning marginalized members of society, environmental sustainability, animal welfare, and cultural preservation.
 She has just finished the pilot for SACRED FOODS, her return to being in front of the camera.
 The forthcoming television documentary series is like its creator: a bridge between ancient teachings and modern life.
 It unlocks the secrets of temples and tombs, of lands and kitchens untouched by time.
-Shannon is also in production on END OF THE LINE: THE WOMEN OF STANDING ROCK, a feature documentary about the indigenous women who have united to stop the oil pipeline construction that threatens their land, water, and very existence.
+Shannon is in post-production on END OF THE LINE: THE WOMEN OF STANDING ROCK, a feature documentary about the indigenous women who have united to stop the oil pipeline construction that threatens their land, water, and very existence.